Syizuril/CheatJetpackGTA/Readme.md

 *   Update `SleepNightDiffCallback` to work with the `DataItem` class.
 *   Create a `addHeaderAndSubmitList()` function that uses coroutines to add the header to the dataset and then calls `submitList()`.
 *   Implement `GridLayoutManager.SpanSizeLookup()` to make only the header three spans wide.

+# **Getting Data From The Internet**

+## **REST web services**

+*   A _web service_ is software-based functionality offered over the internet that enables your app to make requests and get data back.
+*   Common web services use a [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) architecture.
+Web services that offer REST architecture are known as _RESTful_ services.
+RESTful web services are built using standard web components and protocols.
+*   You make a request to a REST web service in a standardized way, via URIs.
+*   To use a web service, an app must establish a network connection and communicate with the service.
+Then the app must receive and parse response data into a format the app can use.
+*   The [Retrofit](https://square.github.io/retrofit/) library is a client library that enables your app to make requests to a REST web service.
+*   Use converters to tell Retrofit what to do with data it sends to the web service and gets back from the web service.
+For example, the `ScalarsConverter` converter treats the web service data as a `String` or other primitive.
+*   To enable your app to make connections to the internet, add the `"android.permission.INTERNET"` permission in the Android manifest.

+## **JSON parsing**

+*   The response from a web service is often formatted in [JSON](https://www.json.org/), a common interchange format for representing structured data.
+*   A JSON object is a collection of key-value pairs.
+This collection is sometimes called a _dictionary_, a _hash map_, or an _associative array_.
+*   A collection of JSON objects is a JSON array.
+You get a JSON array as a response from a web service.
+*   The keys in a key-value pair are surrounded by quotes.
+The values can be numbers or strings.
+Strings are also surrounded by quotes.
+*   The [Moshi](https://github.com/square/moshi) library is an Android JSON parser that converts a JSON string into Kotlin objects.
+Retrofit has a converter that works with Moshi.
+*   Moshi matches the keys in a JSON response with properties in a data object that have the same name.
+*   To use a different property name for a key, annotate that property with the `@Json` annotation and the JSON key name.